The History of Structural Integration

 The 10 Session Series

 To straighten a wrinkle in a bed sheet, you can't work on just the wrinkle.
 You have to remake the entire bed.
 So it goes with SI and why it progresses over ten sessions.
 Dr. Rolf’s 10 Series consists of 10 different postural principles relating to the body’s structure in gravity.
 Sessions 1-3 work on the body’s exterior organization and releases superficial fascial layers.
 Sessions 4-7 organize more interior structure and function and contact deeper layers of the body to include organs and the front of the spine.
-Sessions 8-10 integrate arms with the, pelvis to leg function and interior to exterior structures.
+Sessions 8-10 we work to integrate the work we have done.
 On a physical level, coordination, stamina, posture and physical symmetry improves.
 On a neurological level, sensory input and motor output improves.
 After the 10 series has finished and a period of assimilation is completed, further Rolfing will deepen the sense of structural integration.
 Committing to all ten sessions is not mandatory.
 You only have to come to the first session.
 A client can come in for one or more sessions to address their issues, but typically my clients choose to continue all ten sessions.
 It will be apparent if more SI is appropriate and meaningful for you.
 You can do as many or as few of the 10 sessions as you wish.